 Increasing trends of warming

 Both Suwa and Torne exhibit increasing trends of warming such that rates of later ice freeze and earlier ice breakup increased significantly in the 1800s in the direction of a warming climate.
 Second order polynomial models explained 42% of the variation in Suwa and 27% of the variation in Torne ice dates (Figure 1a and b).
 Torne River froze every year since 1693, but Suwa exhibited an increasing occurrence of no freeze years, such that in the past 50 years, Suwa does not freeze once every four years (Figure 1c).
-We identified breakpoints, defined as the year in which linear slopes changed significantly, as 1852 for Suwa and 1885 for Torne.
+We identified breakpoints, defined as the year in which linear slopes changed significantly, as 1812 for Suwa and 1867 for Torne.
 The timing of the breakpoints is consistent with the end of the little Ice Age and the start of the Industrial Revolution (Adhikari and Kumon 2001; Mann et al. 2009; Helama et al. 2013).
-In the Suwa region, the Little Ice Age ended in the early 1840s following a cool phase of the Little Ice Age that spanned the late 1820s to early 1840s in the Lake Suwa region (Hirano and Mikami 2008; Mikami 2008).
-Spring air temperatures began rising in the 1880s in the region of the Tornio River coinciding with the 1885 breakpoint (Helama et al. 2013).
+In the region of Japan near Lake Suwa, the Little Ice Age ended in the early 1840s following a cool phase of the Little Ice Age that spanned the late 1820s to early 1840s (Hirano and Mikami 2008; Mikami 2008).
+Spring air temperatures began rising in the 1880s in the region of Finland near Tornio River, which approximately coincides with the 1867 breakpoint (Helama et al. 2013).
 In fact, air temperature was the most important predictor of breakup in River Tornio and the second most important predictor of ice freeze in Lake Suwa following the start of the Industrial Revolution.
 This is consistent with lakes and rivers around the Northern Hemisphere, including in Finland, Sweden, and Japan, that have found strong relationships between air temperature and ice freeze and breakup, such that years with elevated air temperature have correspondingly shorter duration of ice cover (Palecki and Berry 1986; Assel and Robertson 1995; Vavrus et al. 1996; Livingstone 2000; Korhonen 2006; Mikami 2008; Ghanbari et al. 2009; Benson et al. 2012; Helama et al. 2013; Sharma et al. 2013).